 What is white sweetclover?
 White sweetclover (Melilotus alba) is a legume that is biennial and often used in farming.
 The plant has a big root system and deep taproots.
 Although it is called a clover, this plant is more closely related to alfalfa.
-White sweetclover will grow to about three to five feet (1 to 1.5 meters) in height, and the taproot extends nearly as deep into the soil.
+White sweetclover will grow to about three to five feet (1 to 1.5 m.) in height, and the taproot extends nearly as deep into the soil.
 As a biennial, white sweetclover produces white flower stalks every two years.

 Reasons to grow white sweetclover include using it for hay and pasture.
 If you keep any livestock, this is a great plant for your pasture and for making hay for winter feed.
 As a legume it can fix nitrogen to the soil, so white sweetclover is also a popular cover crop and green manure plant.
 You can grow it in your garden between seasons and then till it into the soil to increase nutrient content and to improve the structure of the soil.
 The long taproots break up soil that is hard and compact.